OpenWALAS/OpenWALAS.github.io/README.md

 ## Usage

-The theme is free to use, but if you do use it, it would be great to hear from you.
-Email simon@freytag.org.uk - thanks!
+The software is free to use, but if you do use it, it would be great to hear from you.
+Email pycssrc@qq.com - thanks!

 ## Jekyll Version